 Our stoves are exceptionally well crated so damage doesn’t occur often.
 But if it does, all you have to do is pick up the phone and call us.
 We will ship you a brand new replacement stove and swap it for the damaged stove at the original delivery point.
 We take care of any and all paperwork, claims, shipping, and replacement costs.
 Even if you take the stove home and find damage when you uncrate it, we will take care of it for you.
 The only thing we ask is that you let us know of any damage soon after receiving the stove.

 All of our stoves are sold factory direct.
 Almost all of our stoves are sold before they are even built, so we don’t have dealers.
 There is no economic reason for us to sell to dealers when our production gets sold out every year to individual customers.

 When one of our customers has a problem, we hear about it right away, and we wouldn’t want it any other way.
 The direct customer feedback has helped us improve our product and service year after year.

 We maintain an active library of technical bulletins and useful information about installation, operation, safety, and performance.
 Click here to visit our download library.
-Nine of our staff members have been certified by the National Fireplace Institute as wood or gas stove specialists -- more than any retail store.
+Our staff members have been certified by the National Fireplace Institute as wood or gas stove specialists -- more than any retail store.
 During installation and model selection, talking directly to the factory ensures you get the right accessories and the right stove.

 We have shipped to individuals in all 50 states and about 20 foreign countries.
 Direct sales and direct contact with our customers has helped Woodstock Soapstone Company improve products, lower prices and provide superior service.